A grassroot environmental initiative

 Jdeidet-Ghazir is a charming little village with potential.
 Throughout the village we cleaned-up, cleared-up and beautified select stairs by painting and adding color to encourage more locals to use them for basic travels and even recreational use.
 These walkways are located near churches and connect the village's residences to the supermarkets and shops on the main road.

-In the span of one month with a tight budget, we have cleaned and beautified 3 strategically located stairs in Jdeidet-Ghazir and Qattine.
+In the span of one month and with a tight budget, we have cleaned and beautified 3 strategically located stairs in Jdeidet-Ghazir and Qattine.
 Two in Jdeidet-Ghazir (Saint Michael and Saint Maroun Stairs) and one in Qattine (Saint Charbel Stairs).

 2 - Municipality Street Clean-up

+We conducted a four-day street clean-up, dividing areas into colored zones to improve efficiency.
 The collected garbage has been sorted and sent to be recycled.
 The goal is to create a healthier and more sustainable environment while also promoting eco-friendly practices and community building.

 In this project, we have worked with the local municipality and cleaned up the Jdeidet-Ghazir area.
 This includes picking up garbage from the main, internal and old roads.
 We were not able to clean up the village creek due to limited access and supplies.